jgnewman/norlunda/sounds-spelling.md

 Apart from those listed above, Norlunda also uses foreign consonant letters for spelling words with sounds that do not exist natively in Norlunda.
 For example, English _zoom_ and German _holz_ may both be spelled with **⟨z⟩**.
 There is no need to approximate these sounds with different spellings.

-Consonants in Norlunda may be doupled at times.
+Consonants in Norlunda may be doubled at times.
 When this happens, the doubled consonant is meant to be held longer than a single consonant.
 For instance, _mann_ is pronounced **/manː/**.
 It is highly unlikely that failing to pronounce a long consonant will result in being misunderstood.

 {% include prev-next.html list="getting_started" %}